[Originally published: September 13, 2018. Updated: September 7, 2019.]

 “The addiction to nicotine and later conversion to (or dual use with) regular cigarettes are the greatest concerns,” says Roy S. Herbst, MD, Yale Medicine’s chief of medical oncology at Yale Cancer Center.
 He points to two heavyweight organizations, the American Society of Clinical Oncology (ASCO) and the American Association for Cancer Research (AACR), that have issued statements that vaping could be harmful to youth.
 (Dr. Herbst chairs the AACR Tobacco & Cancer Subcommittee that led the development of the statement.)

-One particular brand, called the Juul, a “pod mod” device, is worrying to addiction researchers.
+The popularity of Juul is worrying to addiction researchers.
 Juuls arrived late to the e-cigarette market in 2015, about eight years after vaping devices first began appearing in the United States.
 But the company, called Juul Labs, has surged ahead of competitors.
-In August, Juul accounted for 72 percent of the e-cig market, according to news reports.
-Sleek and slim, with an appearance that mirrors a flash drive, the Juul has been established among youth as the vaping tool of choice.
+Juul accounted for 72 percent of the e-cigarette market in August 2018, according to news reports.
+Sleek and slim, with an appearance that mirrors a flash drive, Juul has been established among youth as the vaping tool of choice.
 Teens even morphed the brand into a verb—juuling—according widespread news coverage chronicling its rise.
-“When we ask teens about their vaping or e-cig habits, they don’t even consider juuling to be part of that,” says Suchitra Krishnan-Sarin, PhD, co-leader of the Yale Tobacco Center for Regulatory Science, one of 14 centers in the country funded by the National Institutes of Health (NIH) and the FDA to foster tobacco regulatory research.
+“When we ask teens about their vaping or e-cig habits, they don’t even consider juuling to be part of that,” says Suchitra Krishnan-Sarin, PhD, co-leader of the Yale Tobacco Center for Regulatory Science, one of nine centers in the country currently funded by the National Institutes of Health (NIH) and the FDA to foster tobacco regulatory research.

-The San Francisco-based company, and other vape manufacturers, including Vuse, MarkTen XL, blu e-cigs, and Logic, are under scrutiny by the FDA for marketing and sales practices that seem aimed at teens and young adults, according to an announcement the FDA released on Sept.
-12. “The agency is asking each company to submit to the FDA within 60 days plans describing how they will address the widespread youth access and use of their products,” the news release states.
+Juul and other vape manufacturers, including Vuse, MarkTen XL, blu, and Logic, came under scrutiny by the FDA for marketing and sales practices that seemed aimed at teens and young adults, according to an announcement the FDA released in September 2018.
+At the time, the agency asked the companies to submit plans on how they planned to address widespread youth access and use of their products.

-“We cannot allow a whole new generation to become addicted to nicotine,” FDA Commissioner Scott Gottlieb, MD, says in the release.
+“We cannot allow a whole new generation to become addicted to nicotine,” former FDA Commissioner Scott Gottlieb, MD, said in the release.

-Surgeon General Adams shares similar concerns, which he outlined in a news conference following the Dec.
-18 release of his advisory: “The number one reason young people say they try these devices is because they have flavors in them,” Dr. Adams says, noting that e-cigarettes come in kid-friendly flavors.
+Surgeon General Adams shared similar concerns, which he outlined in a news conference last year: “The number one reason young people say they try these devices is because they have flavors in them,” Dr. Adams said, noting that e-cigarettes come in kid-friendly flavors.

 While it’s possible to buy liquid without nicotine for some e-cigarettes, it’s not possible to do so with popular pod mod devices.
 According to Juul’s website—in a description that has since been taken down—a single Juulpod contains 40 mg of nicotine, which is similar to “the nicotine yield of a pack of cigarettes.”
 (The company also sells Juulpods with approximately 23 mg of nicotine.)
 But researchers explain that it’s difficult to describe a single pod as a “serving.”
 A person might consume one pod in a week, while another may take only one day.